Chamber Music (Coal Chamber album)

 Chamber Music is the second studio album by American nu metal band Coal Chamber, released on Roadrunner Records on September 7, 1999.
 The album has industrial elements, most notably on their cover of "Shock the Monkey".
 The shift in sound was influenced by the involvement of several keyboardists, such as Jay Gordon and Amir Derakh of Orgy, DJ Lethal of Limp Bizkit and production assistance from Dave Ogilvie of Skinny Puppy.
-It is their second-most successful record and achieved moderate commercial and positive critical success.